gasilva/dataAndModelsCovid19/README.md

 σ: is the rate at which individuals move from the exposed to the infectious classes.
 Its reciprocal (1/σ) is the average latent (exposed) period.

-σ2: is the rate at which individuals move from the infectious to the dead and healed classes.
-Its reciprocal (1/σ2) is the average latent (exposed) period.

 ---

 ![](./equations/SEIR_Model.png)